Rare Pennies for the Penny Collector

 Comments:

 The 1877 is considered the most crucial key date of the Indian Head cent series.
-The coin has demonstrated moderate to strong gains in just about every condition over time frames short and long.
-In recent years, color quality (B= BROWN, RB= RED-BROWN, R= RED) has become an important value modifier for Indian Head cents and other copper coins.
+The coin has demonstrated moderate to strong gains in just about every condition over time frames short and long, although we've seen price drops in lower grades over the last few years.
+Color quality (B= BROWN, RB= RED-BROWN, R= RED) has become an important value modifier for Indian Head cents and other copper coins.

 The Year This Coin Was Minted...